California Cybersecurity Education Summit 2025 Banner

 Nation-state actors and well-organized threat groups continue to target public infrastructure, agencies, and critical systems across the country.
 This session provides a timely, intelligence-based briefing from federal and state cybersecurity leaders.
 Panelists will walk through credible threat activity observed in recent months, including real-world examples and closed case insights where possible.
 This session is intended to raise awareness of the types of threats facing California agencies right now and the tactics being used against government targets.

-Moderator: Josh Ehlers, Chief Information Officer, California Highway Patrol
+Moderator: Josh Ehlers, Chief and CIO of Information Management Division, California Highway Patrol

 Anthony Freed, Director of Research, Halcyon